SCOTLAND IRELAND, NORTHERN IRELAND and WALES

 handmade crystal.
 After lunch, drive past Cork, the country’s

 second-largest city.
-Finally, Dungarvan and along the Copper Coast to
+Finally, pass Dungarvan and travel along the

-the seaside resort of Tramore.
-Tonight, maybe an optional pub tour
+Copper Coast to the seaside resort of Tramore.
+Tonight, maybe join an

 Breakfast | Dinner